markdicksonjr/nibbler-sample/README.md

 ## Database

 By default, an in-memory database driven by sqlite will be used.
-To use SQL or elasticsearch, set the DATABASE_URL environment variable appropriately.
+To use a persistent SQL database, set the DATABASE_URL environment variable appropriately.

 ## UI

 The UI will be served by Nibbler (by default, out of the ./public directory).
-It is written with Vue 3.
+It is written with Vue 2.